National Lottery Authority

-National Lottery Authority is a statutory agency of the Ghana and it is under the Ministry of Finance.
-As a governmental organization, the NLA is responsible for organizing raffles for the nation, for a chance to win outstanding prices thereby making lives more appreciating, fun, and better for each and everyone including rich and poor.
+National Lottery Authority (NLA) is a statutory agency in Ghana, and it operates under the Ministry of Finance.
+As a governmental organization, the NLA is responsible for organizing raffles for the nation, providing an opportunity to win prizes, thereby making life more enjoyable and better for everyone, regardless of their financial circumstances.
 The board of the NLA oversees the activities of the organization, headed by the chairperson, one representative of the Ministry of Interior, one representative of the Ministry of Finance, another representative of the Attorney General's Department, two Government appointees, and the Director General.

+The NLA offers a corporate platform where diverse skills and experiences converge, promoting creativity, innovation, effective management practices, and resulting in high efficiency and productivity.

 History

-At the establishment of the national body to oversee lottery affairs, the Kwame Nkrumah administration created the Department of National Lotteries and established it under the Lotteries Act (1958).
-The department was incorporated into the Lotteries and Betting Act of 1960.
+The Kwame Nkrumah administration established the Department of National Lotteries and placed it under the Lotteries Act (1958) when they created the national body to oversee lottery affairs.
+Subsequently, the department became part of the Lotteries and Betting Act of 1960.

+Over five decades, the NLA transformed from the Department of National Lotteries (DNL) in the Civil Service to an independent Public Service Institution.
+It currently holds a legal lottery monopoly in Ghana, vital for revenue and jobs.
+Its present structure was formalized through the enactment of the National Lotto Act 722 in 2006.

 Affiliations

 The NLA is a member of the International Association of State Lotteries and the African Association of State Lotteries.